Buzz Logo

 All other benefit types (Chapter 30, 35, and 1606) are paid directly to the veteran, or dependent receiving benefits.

-Students using will need to coordinate with Business Services for any portion of their benefits not paid directly to the school.
+Students will need to coordinate with Business Services for any portion of their benefits not paid directly to the school.
 This includes Ch 33 students not covered at the 100% eligibility rate, Chapter 30, Chapter 35, and Chapter 1606 students.

 There are multiple federal guidelines that govern military and veteran tuition rates.
 If you are on active duty*, utilizing GI Bill benefits (Chapters 30, 31, 33, and 35), and live in Montana, contact the Military and Veterans Success Center to have your residency adjusted.